GSA/open-gsa-redesign/_apidocs/spr-api.md

   i.
 Conduct a recent review of the open.gsa.gov/api specifications
   ii.
 Confirm you are using an API tool, not a browser to send the request (FOUO & Sensitive Calls)
   iii.
-Confirm you are using the username/password for the system account that created the API key in the authentication header (Sensitive Calls)
+Confirm you are using the username/password for the System Account that created the API key in the authentication header (Sensitive Calls)
   iv.
 Confirm you used POST and not GET for this request (Sensitive Calls)
   v.
-Confirm that the API key is from a system account (FOUO & Sensitive Calls)
+Confirm that the API key is from a System Account (FOUO & Sensitive Calls)
   vi.
 Confirm that the API key being used is still active
   vii.
-Confirm that the system account you are using has "read fouo" or "read sensitive" permissions as applicable (FOUO & Sensitive Calls)
+Confirm that the System Account you are using has "read fouo" or "read sensitive" permissions as applicable ( FOUO & Sensitive Calls)
   viii.
-Confirm that the IP addresses registered with your system account are current
+Confirm that the IP addresses registered with your System Account are current

   b.
 When submitting help desk tickets for API or system connection issues, provide the following: